Undecidability of the Spectral Gap (full version): Quantum Phase Estimation Turing Machine

 It is somewhat easier to construct reversible implementations of basic arithmetic operations if the numbers are written on the tape in little-endian order (i.e.\ least-significant bit first), as it avoids any need to shift the entire number to the right to accommodate additional digits.
 We adopt this convention for all the following basic arithmetic machines.
 We do not allow numbers to be padded with leading 0's as that would allow multiple binary representations of the same number, which is inconvenient when constructing reversible machines.
 Note that this means the number zero is represented by the blank string, not the string ``0''.

 \begin{lemma}[Increment and decrement machines] There exist normal form, reversible TMs $\TM{Inc}$ and $\TM{Dec}$ with alphabet $\{\#,0,1\}$ that, on little-endian binary input $n$ (with $n>1$ for $\TM{Dec}$), behave properly and output $n+1$ or $n-1$ respectively.
-Both machines run for time $O(\log n)$ and uses at most $\abs{n}+2$ space. \end{lemma}
+Both machines run for time $O(\log n)$ and use at most $\abs{n}+2$ space. \end{lemma}

 Incrementing a binary number on a non-reversible TM is straightforward: simply step the head along the number starting from the least significant bit, flipping 1's to 0's to propagate the carry until the first 0 or \#, then flip that 0 or \# to 1 and halt.
 (Little-endian order avoids any need to shift the whole input to the right to accommodate an additional digit, should one be required.)
 However, making this procedure reversible is more fiddly.
-One option of course is to use \posscite{Bennet} general reversible simulation and uncomputation of a non-reversible TM, but this comes at a cost of polynomial space overhead.
+One option of course is to use the general procedure for reversible simulation and uncomputation of a non-reversible TM due to \textcite{Bennett}, but this comes at a cost of polynomial space overhead.
 A more careful construction allows us to implement $\TM{Inc}$ directly, using just two additional tape cells.

 \begin{proof}[of \cref{incrementer}] We first use the $\TM{Shift}$ machine from \cref{shift_right} to shift the entire input one cell to the right, as a convenient way of getting a $\#$ in the starting cell so that we can return to it later.
 We then reversibly increment the binary number written on the tape, and finish by running $\TM{Shift}^\dg$ (the reversal of the $\TM{Shift}$ machine, constructed using \cref{reversal}) to shift the output back one cell to the left.

-The following normal-form transition function implements the increment part of this procedure:
+To implement reversibly the incrementing part of this procedure, we assign states as follows.
+State $q_1$ will search along the input for the first $0$ to change it to a $1$, and along the way will change all $1$s to $0$s.
+In this way, the carry from incrementing the first (least significant) bit is propagated along the binary string to the appropriate bit.
+If no such $0$ exists, a $1$ will be appended to the end of the input string by changing the blank symbol $\#$ there to a $1$.

+These two possible computation paths have to be merged back into a state $q_4$, which will then return the TM head to the starting cell and halt.
+To merge these two paths, which end up in states $q_2$ and $q_2'$ respectively, we add an extra state $q_3$ together with transition rules from $q_2$ and $q'_2$ into $q_3$, such that both computational paths arrive at a configuration in which the TM is in state $q_3$ and reading a $1$.
+Thereupon, the TM can transition into $q_4$ and complete the computation.